acquiredsecurity/forensic-timeliner/README.md

   - Web browsing history
 - Normalizes data from different sources into a consistent timeline format
 - Applies custom mapping and logic for several forensic artifacts
+- Prefilters MFT file and allows for custom path and file extension filters.
+- Prefilters Event log data for high priority Event IDs.
+Can adjust as needed.
 - Categorizes web browsing history by type (Search, Download, File Access)
 - Supports filtering by date ranges
 - Deduplicates timeline entries